Position Title: Associate Policy Analyst and Records Officer

-Reports to (Title): Senior Vice President for Accreditation Relations
+Reports to (Title): Vice President for Policy and Senior Policy Analyst

-The Middle States Commission on Higher Education (MSCHE) is seeking a Vice President for Institutional Field Relations dedicated to advancing the quality of higher education.
+The Middle States Commission on Higher Education (MSCHE) is seeking an Associate Policy Analyst and Records Officer dedicated to advancing the quality of higher education.

 MSCHE, located in Philadelphia, PA, is a voluntary, non-governmental, membership association that defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.
 As an institutional accreditor, MSCHE conducts accreditation and pre-accreditation activities for institutions of higher education in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the U.S. Virgin Islands, and in the international environment, including distance education and correspondence education programs offered at those institutions.
 MSCHE is recognized by the United States Department of Education (USDE) and by the Council on Higher Education Accreditation (CHEA).